ACES-EU/workload-actions-manager/README.md

   -d '{"method":"action.UpdateResources","params":[{"workload":{"namespace":"ul","kind":"Deployment","name":"pending-test"},"resources":{"container_name":"example-container","cpu_request":"50m","cpu_limit":"200m"}}], "id":"1"}' \
   http://localhost:3030/rpc

-# See that a pending pod with new resource was created.
-Once that pod with resources is bound to a node (healthy), a pod with old resources is deleted.
+# See that a new pending pod with new resource was created.
+Once that pod with new resources is bound to a node (and is healthy), a pod with old resources is deleted.
 # This is then repeated until all pods with old resources are gone.

 # Let's bind pods with new resources